MadLeon/LearnCPA/semester2/oop244/fundations.md

 ### Static Memory

-> The memory that the operating system allocates for the application at load time.
+> The memory that the operating system allocates for the application at **load time**.

-Static memory includes the memory allocated for
+includes the memory allocated for

 - program instructions
 - program data

-The *compiler* determines    the amount of static memory that each translation unit requires The *linker* determines      the amount of static memory that the entire app requires
+The **compiler** determines    the amount of static memory that each translation unit requires

+The **linker** determines      the amount of static memory that the entire app requires

 - determined at compile-link time
 - do NOT change during execution